krankstter/envx-gen-pro/README.md

 ## Why envx-gen-pro

-- Stop copy pasting environment files and editing JSON by hand
+- No more manual JSON edits for fileReplacements
 - Reuse an existing environment as a template
-- Keep a predictable structure that works across teams and CI
+- Consistent structure across teams and CI
+- Works with modern Angular CLI and legacy `.angular-cli.json`
+- Safe by default, refuses to overwrite unless you ask for it

 ---